 The Company was incorporated under the name "Prize Exploration Inc." pursuant to the Canada Business Corporations Act on April 19, 2017.
-On February 14, 2019, the Company changed its name to "IM

-Exploration Inc." The Company's registered office and head office is located at 181 Bay Street, Brookfield Place, Suite 4400, Toronto, Ontario, M5J 2T3.
+The Company's registered office and head office is located at 181 Bay Street, Brookfield Place, Suite 4400, Toronto, Ontario, M5J 2T3.
+On February 14, 2019, the Company changed its name from Prize Exploration Inc. to IM Exploration Inc.

-IM Exploration's principal business is mineral exploration, focusing initially on the exploration and development of the Company's principal property, the Mulloy project located in Rowlandson Township, Porcupine Mining Division, District of Cochrane, Ontario (the "Mulloy Project" or the "Property").
+IM Exploration's principal business carried on and intended to be carried on is mineral exploration, focusing initially on the exploration and development of the Company's principal property, the Mulloy project located in Rowlandson Township, Porcupine Mining Division, District of Cochrane, Ontario (the "Mulloy Project").